 - Those who focus on the customers’ underlying needs and wants and scan the world for ideas from other industries that they can adapt.
 These leaders avoid tunnel vision and tend to be excellent.

 Tunnel vision can be caused by many other things: the content of a leader’s training/education, lack of training in the areas of analysis/conceptualization/systemic thinking, inflexibility, stress, lack of time, or personality issues.
 Self-handicapping in these areas is most often behavioral.

 Linear thinking, the inability to “juggle” multiple projects, and letting failures in one project bog down other projects are typically skill issues.

 When leaders don’t think they can do a good job or fear failure, they often avoid the task (procrastination).
-Preparing “to do” lists, focusing more comfortable items (like one’s previous job), and doing easy things first are examples of procrastination.
+Preparing “to-do” lists, focusing on more comfortable items (like one’s previous job), and doing easy things first are examples of procrastination.
 Sometimes managers will interact with people only to get what they want.
-This may be a controlling leader demonstrating manipulative behaviour, or it may be an introvert not feeling comfortable with interpersonal interaction.
-Introverts have a predisposition to close up and not offer vulnerability or opinions on possible problems, unlike extroverts.
+This may be a controlling leader demonstrating manipulative behavior, or it may be an introvert not feeling comfortable with interpersonal interaction.
+Introverts have the predisposition to close up and not offer vulnerability or opinions on possible problems, unlike extroverts.
 There are many, many self-handicaps with tunnel vision (see Decker & Mitchell, 2016).

 ‘Letting Go’ of Tunnel Vision